Arturs8080/Arturs8080/README.md

 - 👋 Hi, I’m Arturs
-- 👀 I’m interested to start to work from very beginning in backend developer position
+- 👀 I’m interested to start to work from very beginning in developer position
 - 🌱 I’m currently learning Python and Java
 - 📫 How to reach me ?
 Mobile +371 25441113, e-mail: arturs8080@inbox.lv, LinkedIn profile: linkedin.com/in/arturs-gribulis-7466a156